cite-architecture/citedx/docs/CEX-spec-2.0.md

 - `urn`: a CITE2 URN uniquely identifying this library
 - `license`: a licensing statement describing rights to use the entire library, as a unit.
 Individual components may have more permissive licenses.

+The `citelibrary` may optionally include one or more lines associating CITE namespace abbreviations with URIs.
+The line is formatted as three delimited values:  the labelling string `namespace`, a string value used as a namespace abbreviation in the library's CTS of CITE2 URNs, and a URI value.

 **Example**:  The following example is a valid `citelibrary` block, using `#` for its delimiting string.
-It includes empty lines and comment lines, in addition to the three required key-value pairs.
+It includes empty lines and comment lines, in addition to the three required key-value pairs, and definitions for two namespace URIs.

     #!citelibrary